 photos: Anna Marie Shogren

 This initial residency included workshops, talks and performances which took place at the Weisman Art Museum July 1-August 8th, 2018.
 Our research team included Emma Barber, Anna Marie Shogren, Arwen Wilder, Sarah Baumert, Amanda Simkhovich, Hannah Sheridan, Lulu Song, Olive Bieringa, Otto Ramstad, and special guests.

-This project is supported by the Weisman Art Museum, Artists Initiative grant from the Minnesota State Arts Board and Mind the Gap, Oslo, Norway.
+This project is supported by the Weisman Art Museum and an Artists Initiative grant from the Minnesota State Arts Board.

 From this seed we will develop a new dance installation the museum of fluid spaces which will function as a radical embryology classroom and museum at the National Medical Museum in Oslo in April 2022.

 *”The Place of Space” is borrowed from an interview title about embryology from Contact Quarterly with Bonnie Bainbridge Cohen.